Batista Named Brooklyn Chamber of Commerce President

 As president and CEO, Batista will lead all arms of the Brooklyn Chamber of Commerce, including the Brooklyn Alliance, the Community Development Financial Institution and Brooklyn Alliance Capital Inc.

-In addition to his role as CEO of Big Brothers Big Sisters of New York City, Batista has worked in both the public and nonprofit sectors.
+In addition to his role as CEO of Big Brothers Big Sisters, Batista has worked in both the public and non-profit sectors.

 He began his career in the Brooklyn Borough President’s office, serving as director of Real Estate for the Brooklyn Economic Development Corporation, director of economic development and director of development and finance over the course of nine years.
 Mayor Rudolph Giuliani later appointed him to serve as deputy commissioner and COO of the Department of Housing Preservation and Development.